majkinetor/au/README.md

 - If the remote version is higher then the nuspec version, the Chocolatey site will be checked for existance of this package version (this works for unpublished packages too).
 This allows multiple users to update packages without a conflict.
 - The regex patterns in `au_SearchReplace` will be checked for existence.

-If any of the check fails, package will not be updated.
+If any of the checks fails, package will not get updated.
 This feature releases you from the worries about how precise is your pattern scan in `au_GetLatest` function and how often original site changes as if something like that happens package wont get updated or pushed with incorrect data.

 For some packages, you may want to disable some of the checks by specifying aditional parameters of the `update` function (not all can be disabled):

 |Parameter| Description|